• Skip to main content

 • Chicken Breast - I like to use thin skinless boneless chicken breasts for this recipe so they grill up fast.
 The chicken is seasoned simply with olive oil, salt and pepper.
 Chicken adds the protein to make this salad a stand alone dinner.
 You could also leave the chicken out, or substitute thinly sliced chopped prosciutto to make this salad into a delicious summer side dish.

 • Peach - Wait until the good peaches come in!
-That may vary by area, but there are the regular year-round peaches, and the amazing summer peaches.
+That may vary by area, but there are the regular year-round average peaches, and the amazing summer peaches.
 Wait for the good ones!
 Peaches are delicious when grilled, but this recipe could also be made with fresh ripe sliced peaches.

 • Lettuce or Arugula Mix - Any salad greens are great for this recipe.
 I love the peppery arugula taste and use a 4 oz box that is a mix of arugula and other greens.
 If lettuce is growing in your garden, by all means use that!